joeld42/tk_objfile/README.md

 Usage:
 ----------
 This file parses an OBJ with a "triangle soup" style API.

+To use, simply include "tk_objfile.h".
+Exactly one of the including C or CPP files needs to define TK_OBJFILE_IMPLEMENTATION before including to generate the implementation.
+For example:

+ #define TK_OBJFILE_IMPLEMENTATION
+ #include "tk_objfile.h"

 Basic usage is to create a TK_ObjDelegate with two callbacks:

 material(...) - Called once for each material that has one or more triangles using it.

 triangle(...) - Called once for each triangle using the material.

-There is also an error() callback that will report errors from parsing.
+There is also an error(...) callback that will report errors from parsing.

-Both callbacks pass in a userData from the objDelegate for convienance.
+All the callbacks are optional.
+All callbacks pass in a void *userData from the objDelegate for convienance.

 MEMORY: The parser doesn't allocate any memory.
 Instead, you must pass in a "scratchMemory" buffer in the objDelegate that is large enough to hold